richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 ![Druid Vectorised Query Engine](/assets/2020/01/roaringbitmap-tips-and-tricks/druid_benchmark.png)

-Read more about this in [Imply's announcement](https://imply.io/post/announcing-druid-0.16.0).
+Read more about this in [Imply's announcement](https://imply.io/post/announcing-druid-0.16.0) of the release of Druid 0.16.0.

 # Serialisation